Claude Tozer: Sporting career

 A right-handed batsman, Tozer juggled his early cricket career with medical studies at university and as a resident at the Royal Hospital for Women, Paddington.
 Before the war, Tozer played four first-class matches for New South Wales as a middle order batsman.

 In May 1915 he enlisted in the army with the rank of captain and was posted to the 1st Field Ambulance, Australian Army Medical Corps at Gallipoli.
 After the evacuation he was hospitalised in Egypt with paratyphoid in early 1916.
 Later in 1916 he served on the western front and was wounded severely in the head and right leg in July 1916 during the Battle of Pozières.
 Following an extended convalescence he returned to France in January 1917 and served in various capacities in hospitals and field units.
 He was promoted to the rank of Major in June 1917.
-In November 1917, he was mentioned in dispatches by the Commander of British Forces, Field Marshal Douglas Haig for "distinguished and gallant service and devotion to duty in the field" and awarded the Distinguished Service Order.
+In November 1917, he was mentioned in despatches by the commander of British forces, Field Marshal Sir Douglas Haig, for "distinguished and gallant service and devotion to duty in the field" and awarded the Distinguished Service Order.

 Returning to Australia in early 1919, he resumed his duties with the state cricket team, this time as an opening batsman.
 In 1919/20 he played his fifth first-class match, against Queensland at Brisbane and made innings of 51 and 103.
 He also made his Sheffield Shield debut that season, at the SCG against South Australia and scored 37 in the first innings before being run out.
 Tozer was by now working as a general practitioner on Sydney's North Shore.

 His prolific 1920–21 season in grade cricket, which saw him make 452 runs in three matches earned him selection for an Australian XI to play against the touring MCC.
 Opening the batting, he made a pair of half centuries.